31 March 2026

 Start lower than you think

 Give yourself room to build.
-Don’t open too strong.

 Build in layers

-Control your peak
+Control the peak

 Watch transitions